 Mint Museum Randolph, 2730 Randolph Road, Charlotte.
 Through Aug.
 13 - "The Wyeths: Three Generations, Works from the Bank of America Collection".
 This exhibition is a testament to the profound artistic impact made by the Wyeth family, providing a window onto the careers of five of the family's artists through more than fifty remarkable paintings and drawings.
-For more than a century, the members of the Wyeth family have been renowned for creating works of art that fascinate and captivate the imaginations of their viewers, making the Wyeth tradition one of the most enduring and celebrated legacies in all of American art.
-The Wyeths: Three Generations, Works from the Bank of America Collection is a testament to the protound artistic impact made by the Wyeth family, providing a window onto the careers of five of the family's artists through more than fifty remarkable paintings and drawings.
-Bridges and Levine Galleries.
-Ongoing - "Contemporary British Studio Ceramics: The Grainer Collection".
+For more than a century, the members of the Wyeth family have been renowned for creating works of art that fascinate and captivate the imaginations of their viewers, making the vyyeth tradition one of the most enduring and celebrated legacies in all of American art.
+The Wyeths: Three Generations, Works from the Bank of America Collection is a testament to the profound artistic impact made by the Wyeth family, providing a window onto the careers of five of the family's artists through more than fifty remarkable paintings and drawings.
+Bridges and Levine Galleries, Ongoing - "Contemporary British Studio Ceramics: The Grainer Collection".
 Focused on the collection of Diane and Marc Grainer, this installation is a survey of contemporary British studio ceramics.
 Comprising functional and sculptural objects made between the 1980s and today, the show features work by artists either born or residing in Great Britain, including established "contemporary classics" like Gordon Baldwin and Rupert Spira, and cutting-edge ceramicists such as Julian Stair and Kate Malone.
-Several recentlyaifted works from the Grainers are included.
+Several recentlygifted works from the Grainers are included.
 Alexander, Spangler, and Harris Galleries, Ongoing - "Portals to the Past: British Ceramics 1675 - 1825".
 The Mint Museum's collection of eighteenth-century British pottery and porcelain is widely respected for its scope and quality.
-The collection numbers over 2,000 objects and includes important examples of both salt-glazed and dry-bodied stoneware from Staffordshire; tin-glazed earthenware from Bristol, Liverpool, and London; and cream-colored earthenware from Derbyshire, Staffordshire, and Yorkshire.
+The collection numbers over 2,000 objects and includes important examples of both salt-glazed continued on Page 54